geode-sdk/mods/mods-v2/m336.levelinfo/about.md

 ----------
 ### Special Thanks

-Thanks to dankmeme for helping me figuring out some mistakes I made in my code.
+Thanks to dankmeme for helping me figure out some mistakes I made in my code.
+Thanks freadfries for the logo!